International Superstar Soccer 98: Content

 Due to the date of release, the game focuses on 1998 FIFA World Cup and includes each qualified team plus more.
-Every team which participated in tournament has home, away and goalkeeper World Cup official kits featuring manufacturer logos and national emblems and the rest has those used in qualifications.
+Every team which participated in tournament has home, away and goalkeeper World Cup official kits featuring manufacturer logos and national emblems (with the exception of the United States, whose main uniform is the red-and-white striped kit from the 1994 tournament) and the rest has those used in qualifications.
 In the European version, the squads are in accordance with official 1998 FIFA World Cup squads as well.
 Teams that did not qualify have line-ups from the qualifiers (in the North American version, all teams have lineups from the qualifiers).
 However the players' names are misspelled due to the lack of a FIFPro license, though they have their actual numbers, appearance, age, height, weight and abilities.
 In the European version, the game has more sponsors other than Reebok, such as Apple and Continental AG, which appear in adboards.

-The Japanese version was an officially licensed World Cup product and included accurate player names, though stylised with Japanese text.
+The Japanese version was an officially licensed World Cup product and also included unlicensed player names, save for the Japanese squad.